petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments/creating-form-fragments.md

 {bdg-secondary}`Available Liferay 7.4 U45+/GA45+`

 Liferay provides [Form Component fragments](../../creating-pages/page-fragments-and-widgets/using-fragments/default-fragments-reference.md) for building forms in content pages.
-You can map these fragments to custom  field to create engaging displays for If needed, you can create additional form fragments to achieve _.
+If needed, you can create additional form fragments to achieve the desired design and functionality for your forms.

 Follow these steps to create form fragments via the Liferay UI: